floriandotpy/copilot/README.md

 # Copilot

-Cockpit is a file based content management system with focus on simplicity and flexibility.
+Copilot is a file based content management system with focus on simplicity and flexibility.

 ## Starter package